Robin Williams' house

 The couple had been close friends of the actor for years and were regulars at his home.
 According to neighbors, they were constantly coming and going.

-Shortly after her arrival, Rebecca started to grow increasingly concerned about the fact that Williams was still in his room.
-Thinking that it was out of character for him, she decided to knock on his door.
-She also slipped a note under it, asking him if he was OK.
+That morning, Rebecca grew increasingly concerned about the fact that Williams was still in his room.
+Thinking that it was out of character for him, she knocked on his door and slipped a note under it, asking him if he was OK.

-At that point, Rebecca and Dan decided that it was time to force their way in.
-Moments later, they used a paperclip to unlock the push-button lock and enter the bedroom.
+When there was no response, Rebecca and Dan used a paperclip to unlock the push-button lock on the door and enter the bedroom.

-After opening the door, they were met with the horrific sight of Williams hanging from a closet frame.
+After walking inside, they were met with the horrific sight of Williams hanging from a closet frame.

 Although the couple called 911, it was of no use, as the actor was long dead.

-When the paramedics arrived at the house, they decided not to make any attempts to resuscitate him.
-By that stage, rigor mortis had already set in—a sign that he had been dead for at least 2–4 hours.
+The paramedics who arrived at the house did not attempt to resuscitate Williams, as rigor mortis had already set in—a sign that he had been dead for at least 2–4 hours.

-In the months leading up to his death, Williams suffered from anxiety, paranoia, insomnia, and depression.
+Williams suffered from anxiety, paranoia, insomnia, and depression in the months preceding his death.
 He also experienced other physical ailments, such as constipation, tremors, and stomach cramps.

 Sadly, it seems as though both his mental and physical health continued to decline until he finally decided to take his own life.